Skip to main content

 How to use

-2. 2See the equivalent values in all other formats.
+2. 2See the equivalent values in all other formats update live.

-3. 3Use the color picker for visual selection.
+3. 3Use the eyedropper (where supported) or color picker for visual selection.

 Key features

-• Supports HEX, RGB, HSL, and HSB color models
+• Converts between HEX, RGB, HSL, and CMYK color models

 • Clipboard copy for each format